ejvaughan/obdii/README.md

 ## Overview

 This project represents a work-in-progress implementation of the On-board Diagnostics (OBD-II) protocol, an application layer protocol used to obtain diagnostic data from a vehicle.
-The project has two components: (1) a C API for constructing OBD-II requests, decoding responses, and actually communicating with a vehicle via a CAN ISOTP socket; and (2) a command line tool that uses this API to query a vehicle for diagnostic data.
-The API is built as a shared library and can be linked to by any interested clients.
+The project has three components: (1) a C API for constructing OBD-II requests, decoding responses, and actually communicating with a vehicle via a CAN ISO-TP socket; (2) a command line tool that uses this API to query a vehicle for diagnostic data, and (3) a userspace daemon that allows multiple clients using the API to communicate on the bus using the same ISO-TP socket (see [section](#daemon) below for when this is useful).
+The API is built as a shared library and can be linked to by any interested clients, or built statically into the project.

 In addition, bindings are available for Python, allowing the API to be used from the Python interpreter or a script.
 See the [Python](#python-bindings) section for more details.

 ## Dependencies

-The communication layer of the API uses the ISO-TP transport protocol for its socket communication (as opposed to using a raw CAN socket).
+The [communication layer](#communication-layer) of the API uses the ISO-TP transport protocol for its socket communication (as opposed to using a raw CAN socket).
 This protocol is implemented in a separate kernel module, whose code is available [here](https://github.com/hartkopp/can-isotp-modules).

 In order to use the functions in `OBDIICommunication.h`, as well as the command line utility, the kernel module must be built and installed.
-The module's [README](https://github.com/hartkopp/can-isotp-modules/blob/master/README.isotp) has instructions for how to do this.
+See the module's [README](https://github.com/hartkopp/can-isotp-modules/blob/master/README.isotp) for how to do this.

 ## Hardware